-- (1) The intent of § 220-8.7, Integrated Planning Overlay District (IPOD), is to provide design flexibility and efficiency in the siting of development, services and infrastructure; conserve open space; preserve the rural, historic character of the Town; provide for a diversity of lot sizes, building densities and housing choices to accommodate a variety of age and income groups; and to allow the integration of land for residential, rural, recreational, community, retail, service, commercial and industrial uses. - (2) Integrated Planning Overlay Districts (IPODs) are created on the Zoning Map by Town Meeting vote, just as for any zoning amendment, except that they overlay rather than replace the zoning districts being overlaid.
+- The intent of § 220-8.7, Integrated Planning Overlay District (IPOD), is to provide design flexibility and efficiency in the siting of development, services and infrastructure; conserve open space; preserve the rural, historic character of the Town; provide for a diversity of lot sizes, building densities and housing choices to accommodate a variety of age and income groups; and to allow the integration of land for residential, rural, recreational, community, retail, service, commercial and industrial uses.
+IPODs will primarily promote the use of land in the designated for neighborhoods that carefully integrate both residential and business uses; IPODs will also allow the town to consider business-only projects that extend into the residential zone, in cases where careful review shows that abutting neighborhoods will be appropriately protected. - (2) Integrated Planning Overlay Districts (IPODs) are created on the Zoning Map by Town Meeting vote, just as for any zoning amendment, except that they overlay rather than replace the zoning districts being overlaid.
 Applicants for development within the overlay district may choose between following the existing provisions of the district(s) underlying the IPOD or to propose an Integrated Plan and upon its approval to follow it and the IPOD requirements set forth below.